WahlNetwork/powershell-scripts/README.md

 # Installation

-The code assumes that you've already deployed at least one Brik into your environment and have completed the initial configuration process.
 Make sure you have PowerShell version 4 or higher installed on your workstation.
+I'd also suggest installing PowerCLI version 6 or higher.

 1. Download the contents of this repository to your workstation.
 2. Copy over the scripts found in any of the directories (such as `Slack`, `VMware NSX`, `VMware vSphere`, or others) into the `WahlNetwork` folder.